drplote/FG-2e-PlayersOption/README.md

 * As base, hit by 5 - Same as above, except now you need a nat 20 instead of an 18 or better (or less than a nat 20 if the weapon has a crit threshold defined as in the base ruleset).
 * As base ruleset - Crits occur on a natural 20 (or less, if a crit threshold is defined on the weapon, as per the base ruleset), regardless of if that would have hit, or by how much.

 Right now, when a crit is detected, a crit result is generated per the C&T tables and reported as text.
-Eventually I plan to add more automation to the crit effects, but right now other than displaying the crit effect message as part of the attack roll output, the only part that's automated is that when you roll damage, it will be either x2 or x3 damage dice, as per the C&T rules.
+Eventually I plan to add more automation to the crit effects, but right now other than displaying the crit effect message as part of the attack roll output, the only part that's automated is that when you roll damage, it will be either x2 or x3 damage dice, as per the C&T rules, and will roll a death save for you (which has no actual automation effect... it just saves you from doing it manually).
 Note that the following pieces of information are needed to generate a crit result, and in some cases I had to make assumptions:

 #### Creature Type:
 This is needed to determine which crit table to roll on for the target.
 Currently, this pulls from the monster's "type" entry looking for the words "humanoid", "animal", or "monster".
 Note that nothing in the Monster Manual actually has the type of "monster"...
 I end up using this as the default if "humanoid" or "animal" isn't found.
 It isn't perfect though... say you critically hit a skeleton.
 It's not type "humanoid" in the Monster Manual, as it's undead... however, it definitely seems like it should roll on the "humanoid" table and not the "monster" table (where things like having a tail are assumed).
 I've create two tables, "aDefaultCreatureTypesByName" and "aDefaultCreatureTypesByType, in "data_common_po.lua", which you could edit to add monster names and the creature type you'd like them to be treated as for crits.
 I do plan to go through and add many monsters from the MM that might need correction (skeleton is already done!), but right now you might get some creatures treated as "monster" when you think they'd better fit into another category.
 Sorry!
 If you'd like to volunteer some time and provide some mappings for me, I'll be sure to add them to the extension!
 Currently the only mappings are the name "skeleton" to type humanoid, and the type "giant" to type "humanoid".